microsoft/fluentui/packages/office-ui-fabric-react/src/components/Icon/docs/IconDos.md

-- Do adjust to proper size to highlight importance.
+- Adjust to proper size to highlight importance.
-- Do be simple and concise.
+- Be simple and concise.